lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 **Who would like to "drive" today?** [Recommend the Team Lead]

 ### 1. Open an internet browser window.
 Go to mtl.how/data.
-First select your VISN and then select your facility
+First select your VISN and then select your facility.

 - This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.

 - We'll show you how files you pull from here will be saved back to the secure site, so that you can protect patient PHI just as you do in all your work.

 - On the landing page, select your VISN **______________**.
 On the next page, select your team's facility **______________**.
-  - A web version of Excel will open on your screen, showing your facility's data in charts.

-### 2. Explore the facility data
+### 2. Explore the facility data.

 - To **view facility data** click on the [...] next to the file **"facility.xlsb"** and click **"Edit"** to open in Excel.

-- **Team files are in team folders.** If you do not see a team folder, **request a team folder above.**
+- **Team files are in team folders.** If you do not see a team folder, click on **"Request New Team Folder** in the horizontal header next the BISL logo.

 - The facility data is designed to show trends relevant to your team vision of __________________________ for the last two years.
 Let's explore the information available in the facility data Excel spreadsheet.